-When it comes to MacBook Air storage, go bigger
+What size storage should you get for the MacBook Air (M1, 2020)?

 Things are getting serious

-With this model, you get a better Intel processor.
+With this model, you get a better GPU.
 Add more storage or memory, if possible.